Effective November 2020:

 Date prefixed number

 Another common autonumber format is a date prefixed number.
 When this type is selected, the autonumber will consist of an automatically incrementing number with a formatted date prefix.
-The date portion of the record will reflect the current date and time at which the record was created in UTC time.
+The date portion of the row will reflect the current date and time at which the row was created in UTC time.
 We have provided a number of various date formats to choose from.
-For example, a date prefixed number would generate records such as 2019-26-02-1000, 2019-27-02-1000, 2019-28-02-1000, and so on, depending on the current date and selected date format.
+For example, a date prefixed number would generate rows such as 2019-26-02-1000, 2019-27-02-1000, 2019-28-02-1000, and so on, depending on the current date and selected date format.

-The seed value of an autonumber field is the starting number that is used for the number portion of the format.
-For example, if you want an autonumber field to generate records such as Contoso-1000, Contoso-1001, Contoso-1002, and so on, then the desired seed value is 1000, because that is the value that your number sequence starts with.
-Autonumber fields have a default seed value of 1000, but you may set a custom seed value if you wish.
+The seed value of an autonumber column is the starting number that is used for the number portion of the format.
+For example, if you want an autonumber column to generate rows such as Contoso-1000, Contoso-1001, Contoso-1002, and so on, then the desired seed value is 1000, because that is the value that your number sequence starts with.
+Autonumber columns have a default seed value of 1000, but you may set a custom seed value if you wish.

 Setting the seed only changes the current number value for the specified attribute in the current environment.
 The seed value is not included in a solution when it's imported in a different environment.